opendaylight/netconf/docs/user-guide.rst

 Rogue Devices
 '''''''''''''

-Devices which are not on the allowlist might try to connect to the Call-Home Server.
+Devices that are not on the allowlist might try to connect to the Call-Home Server.
 In these cases, the server will keep a record by instantiating an operational device.
 There will be no corresponding config device for these rogues.
 They can be identified readily because their device id, rather than being user-supplied, will be of the form